Vehrik/FarOut/Characters/6-Movement.md

 Borders.

 You then complete the appropriate Challenge(s).
-Successfully beating the Challenge will allow you to move to the Zone you designated through the Path who's Challenge you completed.
+Successfully beating the Challenge will allow you to move to the Zone you designated through the Path whose Challenge you completed.

 In situations where you fail the Move Challenge, instead of moving the maximum